 International Music Journalism Award

-In addition to the awards for English and German languages, there will be again awards for French language in cooperation with Le Bureau Export.
-In 2020 for the first time works in Danish language and Danish journalists will be awarded in cooperation with Steppeulven.
+In addition to the awards for English and German languages, there will be again awards for texts in French language as well as for French journalists in cooperation with Centre national de la musique (CNM).

 The International Music Journalism Award will be awarded in the following categories: